Former site of a deserted medieval village, moated site, field plots, and ridge and furrow, and other earthworks, off Church Lane, Brailsford.

-The feature published as a moat is a mutilated boundary bank.
+In the 1960s the moat was described as: '…the feature published as a moat is a mutilated boundary bank.
 The topographical situation is such that a water filled moat could not have been engineered.
-The published site of the hall is greatly disturbed and material from the site has been incorporated in the rectory and Hall Farm.
-(4)
+The published site of the hall is greatly disturbed and material from the site has been incorporated in the rectory and Hall Farm.'
+(3)

 Personal Observation: F1 FC 15-NOV-66.

 Bibliographic reference: Craven, M & Stanley, M. 1982.
 The Derbyshire Country House, Volume I. 21.

 Correspondence: Stock, A. 2023.
 Land South of Main Road, Brailsford, Derbyshire.
 PRIVATE CORRESPONDENCE.

 The map is limited to 3000 records per layer so not all records are being displayed for this area.
 Zoom in to see more.